CodeFHD/OptiCore/README.md

 ### Square Lens

-Creates a optical lens mesh with a quadratic outline
+Creates a optical lens mesh with a quadratic outline.

+The feature set is currently reduces comapred to regular lenses, i.e. spherical surfaces only and no option for a cross-section model.

 ### Mirror